 What I’ve discovered is that writing novels is the hardest, most frustrating and mentally exhausting work I’ve ever known.
 It’s also the most addictive and rewarding.

 From the All in the Family Department: My twin sister, Patricia Ryan, aka P.B.
 Ryan (yes, identical), is also a published author.
 She’s the Good Twin, and yeah, I know what that makes me.
 Maybe I like being the Evil Twin!
 My daughter and nieces have been bitten by the writing bug as well.
 My husband and son are damn good writers, too, but they’ve chosen practical careers.
 Boys are silly.

 After publishing fourteen romantic suspense and contemporary romance novels, I decided to indulge my love of mystery.
 Writing a mystery novel is like crafting a complex puzzle, and I love everything about the process.
 The first five installments in the Jane Delaney mystery series are available as ebooks and paperbacks at all retailers.
-I’m hard at work on book 6, titled Simmering Stu.
+I’m having a lot of fun writing book 6, titled Simmering Stu.
 Use your imagination :)

 I’m a member of Authors Guild, Novelists, Inc., and the Alliance of Independent Authors.
 I’m also the proud founder and past president of Long Island Romance Writers, a chapter of Romance Writers of America.
 Happily, My books have sold millions of copies and received four RITA and RT Reviewers Choice Award nominations.

 All of us need an occasional escape from our hectic, demanding lives.
 My goal as a writer is to provide you with a heaping helping of entertainment and good, old-fashioned reading pleasure.
 Let me know if I’ve succeeded.
 I love hearing from readers!
 And don’t forget to sign up for my newsletter.
 You can also follow me on Amazon and Bookbub.